 - Classes meet weekly for 90 minutes.

 - For credit, you must attend eight of the ten classes offered per quarter for three consecutive quarters.
+Make-up options are available through other TAPS technique classes or Saturday dance workshops in TAPS.

 - For credit, you can remain in the same track throughout the year or do a different track in each quarter.